 Yellow Dun Highland Pony

 Harry is a beautiful Yellow Dun Highland Pony.
 He is 14 hands high and was born in on 12th June 2005.
 He is a typical Highland and he does love his food, especially if it is green!
-Harry has achieved a lot in his 10 years, winning lots of competitions before he joined the herd 2 years ago.
-Harry has a very gentle nature and is well suited to his job.
-He is a well trained pony who can do both Therapeutic Riding and Hippotherapy.
+Harry has competed to a high level in the past before he joined the herd in 2014.
+He has a very gentle nature and is well suited to his job equally at home with novice or experienced riders.
+Most of all he loves going on hacks and exploring.

 Black Cob Cross

 Murphy is our black Cob cross.
 Although he is mostly black, he has a large white blaze on his face and big white socks on his legs!
 He stands 15.1 hands high and was born in 1999, making him the oldest member of our herd!
 He is big and very strong (some of our volunteers refer to him as a tank!) which makes him very good at his role of weight carrier.
 Murphy is a fantastic RDA horse who has taken several of our riders to RDA Dressage competitions, always doing his best and making everyone at Shiresmill very proud.